AnanasPizza/AnanasMusicBot/README.md

 ```
 forever start index.js
 ```

+## Usage

 To finally use the bot, start it and then visit YOUR_BASE_URL/start

 First connect your Twitch Account and give the bot access to the requested scopes.
 Then fill in your Twitch ID and Username.
 You will be redirected back to the start and can click on Connect to Spotify.
 Give the Spotify App Access to your account
-The Bot should then join your channel.
+The Bot should then join your channel and write a message that it is there.
+Type !srcommands to check that it works and see all available commands.

 If you want to give others the opportunity to use your instance, they have to follow the steps to connect their account and also they need to give you their email address, so that you can add them in the Spotify Developer Console.
 There is a limited space of 25 Users in the Development Mode of a Spotify App.